zvada/technology/docs/documentation/style-guide.md

 osguser
 ```

+It can provide helpful context to use a more specific hostname in the prompt than `host`.
+For example, if you're writing a doc for setting up a Storage Element and a command is run as root on the SE, use `root@se # `.
+Or if you're testing the SE from the client side and the command is run as a normal user on a client, use `user@client $ `.

 ### Highlighting user input  ###

 Use descriptive, all-caps text wrapped in angle brackets to to highlight areas that users would have to insert text